 All protests must be in writing and signed by the protesting contractor’s authorized agent.
 The protest must state the grounds for the protest with specific facts and complete statements of the action(s) being protested.
 A description of the relief or corrective action being requested must also be included.

-Only protests stipulating an issue of fact concerning the following subjects shall be considered:
+Only protests alleging one or more of the following shall be considered:

 A matter of bias, discrimination, or conflict of interest on the part of an evaluator.